 - Tropicals are more likely to bloom when their light is consistent.
-Use florescent grow lights to maintain consistent lighting.
+Use fluorescent grow lights to maintain consistent lighting.
 Different houseplants have different light requirements.
 Be sure to do your research.

 - Most indoor tropicals do best with a daytime temperature around 70°-80°F (21°-27°C), and a lower nighttime temperature around 60°-70°F (16°-21°C).

 - Allow the potting medium to dry out between waterings, then water until it runs out the bottom drain holes.
 If it takes more than 10-15 minutes to drain out, the drainage hole is probably blocked.
+You do not want the plant to sit in standing water.
 If the water runs out so rapidly that the roots aren’t getting wet, the potting medium has dried out too much.
 Try submerging the entire pot up to its rim for several minutes.
 If that doesn’t help, repot with fresh potting mix.

 - Use distilled water or rain water rather than tap water.
 Water should be at room temperature.
 Create a watering schedule so you do not over or underwater.
-Indoor houseplants can be finicky when it comes to this and do not like wet feet.
+Indoor tropical plants can be finicky when it comes to this and do not like wet feet.

 - Don’t mist plants with fuzzy green leaves.